On tempo prescriptions

 While it might have worked well for Poliquin to count tempo up, pause and down, it’s just too distracting to a lot of people and I can’t even remember the last time I prescribed something like a 4s up, 4s down lift at all.
 If you do it often, then perhaps educating your lifters on tempo prescriptions is a good idea, otherwise I don’t see much point.

-With that said, in my view this is mostly something of a theoretical exercise rather than something I implement practically.
+With that said, in my view this is mostly a theoretical exercise rather than something I implement practically.
 Perhaps it will be useful in some type of computer program, and indeed, some of the decisions for the notation of my improved tempo prescription reflects that.
-But as of now it’s mostly me exercising my mind rather than my athletes.
+As of now it’s mostly me exercising my mind rather than my athletes.
+However, if you're the person who use tempo prescriptions go ahead and use the Everlifting system.

 TL;DR